 Elementary GLOBE is designed to introduce K-4 students to the study of Earth system science (ESS).
-Elementary GLOBE forms an instructional unit that comprises five modules that address ESS and interrelated subjects including weather, water, seasons, and soils.
-Each Elementary GLOBE
+Elementary GLOBE forms an instructional unit that comprises multiple modules that address ESS and interrelated subjects including aerosols, seasons, soils, water, weather, and climate.